piate98/ml_house_project/README.md

 The dataset initially had various inconsistencies and needed extensive cleaning:

-- **Location Normalization**: Locations were inconsistent (e.g., "Whitefield", " whitefield", "White field").
-We normalized them and grouped rare locations as "other".
+- **Location Normalization**: Locations were inconsistent  We normalized them and grouped rare locations as "other".
 - **Outlier Removal**:
   - Properties with abnormally high price per square foot were dropped.
   - Listings where the number of bathrooms exceeded bedrooms by 2+ were filtered out.